Marije Versteeg – Mojanaga – Director

 Peggy is the Office Administrator for RHAP, managing the office environment and the logistics of the different programmes.
 Before joining RHAP she worked for the NPO Right To Care as the Training Coordinator; coordinating health trainings such as HIV Counselling and Testing, Basic Counselling Skills, TB, Paediatric and Primary Care supporting Gauteng, Mpumalanga and Free State Province.
 She has a Diploma in Information Technology, Certificate in Office Administration and completed a Training and Development Management short course through the University of Cape Town.
 Peggy can be contacted at Peggy@rhap.org.za.

 Sharon Gostino- Research Intern

-Sharon Gostino is RHAP’s research intern.
+Sharon Gostino started as an intern at RHAP in July 2017.
 She holds a Public Health degree from Monash University and is currently pursuing an undergraduate Law degree from the University of South Africa.
 Prior to joining the RHAP team, she interned with Community of Aid Response (CARE), an NGO that focuses on research of HIV/ AIDS and other communicable diseases and also promoting the well-being of people through health education and awareness.
 Sharon has first-hand experience with the health system in a rural setting and its challenges and gaps.
 Sharon can be contacted at firstname.lastname@example.org

 Daygan Eagar – Advisor Health Budgets and Expenditure